Study Code of Practice and Student Code of Conduct

 - Student-centred learning that fosters independence and critical thinking

-- Teachers that all believe in each and every student’s desire and ability to learn and thrive.
+- Teachers that all believe in each and every student’s ability to learn and thrive with learning.

 - A strong support network of a guidance department, reading counsellors and management who follow each student’s progress closely and support any student who is struggling, academically or socially.

-- Learning support to maximize learning for students with special needs: 1:1 mentoring, homework cafés, dyslexia computer programmes, psychological counselling, weekly talks with guidance counsellor, class sessions on good study skills.
+- Learning support to maximize learning for students with special needs: 1:1 mentoring, dyslexia computer programmes, counselling, talks with guidance counsellor, class sessions on good study skills.

 - A collaborative approach among school staff to supporting the student’s learning across subjects.